Patsy Walker: Hellcat

-The All-New, All-Different Marvel line in 2015 led to a new ongoing Patsy Walker title, Patsy Walker A.K.A.
+The All-New, All-Different Marvel line in 2015 led to a new ongoing Patsy Walker title, Patsy Walker, A.K.A.
 Hellcat!.
 Written by Kate Leth and drawn by Brittney Williams, it attempted to combine the romance and superhero comics with a more comedic approach, which Leth compared to a Saturday-morning cartoon.
 In it, Walker tries to establish a job agency for superpowered people following her dismissal by the She-Hulk, and also recover the rights to old Patsy Walker comics which have been republished by Hedy.
 In February 2017, Leth announced that the series would be ending that April with its 17th issue.
 She praised Marvel for "giv[ing] us space to wrap up the story exactly how we wanted in 3 volumes".

 Fictional character biography

-After growing up in suburban Centerville, graduating high school and marrying high-school sweetheart Robert "Buzz" Baxter, Patsy Walker becomes an assistant to scientist Hank McCoy, the mutant superhero the Beast, who at that time was on hiatus from the X-Men.
+After growing up in suburban Centerville, graduating high school and marrying high-school sweetheart Robert "Buzz" Baxter, Patsy Walker becomes an assistant to scientist Hank McCoy, the mutant superhero Beast, who at that time was on hiatus from the X-Men.
 Estranged from her husband, now a U.S. Air Force colonel, Walker befriends McCoy, and, desiring to become a superhero, accompanies McCoy on a quest with the Avengers.
 She adopts a costume that formerly belonged to Greer Grant Nelson, the former masked adventuress the Cat, and takes on the name Hellcat.

 Early superhero career, marriage, and suicide

 After having used her natural athletic abilities and good instincts to rescue the Avengers, Walker is offered membership in the team.
 The cosmic adventurer Moondragon persuades Hellcat to decline and instead accompany her to Saturn's moon Titan for training in psychic ability and advanced martial arts.
 Walker's training is soon interrupted when she returns to Earth to assist the supernatural hero Doctor Strange, joining the Defenders in the process.
-Later, Moondragon revokes her mind powers mentioning Walker's ineffective use of them.
+Later Moondragon revokes her mind powers, mentioning Walker's ineffective use of them.

 She meets her future husband Daimon Hellstrom, the Son of Satan, during the course of a quest with the Defenders.
-After learning that her mother had promised her soul to Satan, and briefly being lied to by the Devil that he was her father, Walker reunites with her real father and marries Hellstrom.
+After learning that her mother had promised her soul to Satan, and briefly being lied to by the devil that he was her father, Walker reunites with her real father and marries Hellstrom.
 The two then retire from being superheroes.
 Ultimately, Hellstrom's demonic inheritance took possession of him and drove Walker insane.
 Institutionalized, she was driven to suicide by the otherworldly being Deathurge.